tdpetrou/pandas_cub/README.md

 ### 1. Check DataFrame constructor input types

 Our DataFrame class is constructed with a single parameter, `data`.
+Python will call the special `__init__` method when first constructing our DataFrame.
+You will not need to edit this method.

-We are going to force our users to set this value as a dictionary that has strings as the keys and one-dimensional NumPy arrays as the values.
+We are going to force our users to set `data` as a dictionary that has strings as the keys and one-dimensional NumPy arrays as the values.
 The keys will eventually become the column names and the arrays will be the values of those columns.

-In this step, we will fill out the `_check_input_types` method.
+In this step, you will fill out the `_check_input_types` method.
 This method will ensure that our users have passed us a valid `data` parameter.

 Specifically, `_check_input_types` must do the following: